|ID||Michel: Scott: Stanley Gibbons: Yvert: UPU: Category: An|

 |Printed by||Giesecke & Devrient GmbH, Wertpapierdruckerei Leipzig|

 On August 10 2006, Post authority of Germany issued a stamp "150 years of descovery of Neandertaler".
 Design of the stamp selected in competition of various designers:

 Some more drafts can be seen in presentation created by Peter Brandhuber (on German), collector of human evolution stamps.

-1856 was found in the Neander Valley near Dsseldorf remains of the skull and other skeletal parts of a Urmenschenart, which was then named after the place "Neanderthal".
+1856 remains of the skull and other skeletal parts of a Urmenschenart was found in the Neander Valley near Dsseldorf, which was then named after the place "Neanderthal".
 The news was a worldwide sensation.
-The comparison with other finds of similar fossils showed that the Neanderthals about 130,000 years ago from lived until about 30,000 years ago.
-But they were not direct ancestors of modern man (Homo sapiens), but a parallel, independent of men.
+The comparison with other finds of similar fossils showed that the Neanderthals lived from about 130,000 years ago to about 30,000 years ago.
+However they were not direct ancestors of modern man (Homo sapiens), but a parallel, independent of branch in human evolution tree.
 Her body was built stronger than that of modern humans.
 Neanderthals lived in communities and used tools and hunting weapons.
-Why they became extinct, is still not known.
+The reason of their extinct, is still not known.